atomicsamurai/elk-docker/README.md

 8. You can now browse / query records.

-9. There is also a starter [Canvas](https://www.elastic.co/webinars/intro-to-canvas-a-new-way-to-tell-visual-stories-in-kibana) which show some popular / common statistics.
+9. There is also a starter [Canvas](https://www.elastic.co/webinars/intro-to-canvas-a-new-way-to-tell-visual-stories-in-kibana) which shows some popular / common statistics.

 This can be accessed at http://localhost:5601/app/canvas#/workpad/workpad-forgerock-summary